uwcartlab/Webmapping-Dev/Chapter08/readme.md

 ### II.
 Selections

-The core of D3 is the _**selection**_, allowing its methods to interface with the DOM much like selections made using `querySelector`.
+The core of D3 is _**selection**_, allowing its methods to interface with the DOM much like selections made using `querySelector`.
 Recall that a selector is a string parameter that uses the same syntax as CSS to select an element in the DOM, e.g., `"tagname"`, `".classname"`, `"#id"`, etc.

-There are two methods used to create a selection: [`d3.select()`](https://github.com/d3/d3-selection/blob/master/README.md#select) and [`d3.selectAll()`](https://github.com/d3/d3-selection/blob/master/README.md#selectAll), which differ by how many markup elements are selected at once.
+There are two methods used to create a selection: [`d3.select()`](https://d3js.org/d3-selection/selecting#select) and [`d3.selectAll()`](https://d3js.org/d3-selection/selecting#selection_select), which differ by how many markup elements are selected at once.
 The `d3.select()` method selects only the _first_ element in the DOM that matches the selector.
 Subsequent methods chained to the selection only affect that element.
-Conversely, `d3.selectAll()` grabs _all_ markup elements in the DOM that match the selector and applies any subsequent methods to all of the selected elements.
+Conversely, `d3.selectAll()` grabs _all_ matching elements in the DOM that match the selector and applies any subsequent methods to all of the selected elements.

 We will demonstrate the utility of this distinction over the course of the Chapter 8 and 9 lessons.
 For now, let's start our script by using `d3.select()` to select the HTML `<body>` and D3's `.append()` method to add a new `<svg>` element, which eventually will hold our data-driven graphic.
 Make the selection in your _main.js_ file (Example 1.1).